redox-os/orbtk/manual/src/getting_started/create_project.md

    edition = "2018"

    [dependencies]
-   orbtk = "0.3.1-alpha1"
+   orbtk = "0.3.1-alpha2"
    ```

-4. As next replace the content of the file `main.rs` with the following content:
+4. Next replace the content of the file `main.rs` with the following content:

     ```rust,no_run
     use orbtk::prelude::*;